madajaju/bouquet/README.md

-#Florist
+#bouquet

 In the 1990s I started dabbling with a new kind of system analysis.
 Object Oriented Ssystem Analysis.
 I quickly became familiar with all of the great OOA/D tools.
 The one that stood out for me was Rational Rose.
 I dove right in and over time became quiet preficent in using the tool.
 I quickly started writing scripts to to make my life easier and automate repeated tasks.
-This was the birth of a project named Florist.
+This was the birth of a project named bouquet.

 Move forward 20 years.
 I am still using UML to design and architect systems, but I also use rapid prototyping technologies like sails, rails and grails.
 Most recently I am focusing on nodeJS/sails development.
-I dusted off my old Florist specs and started working on resurrecting Florist with the latest technologies.
+I dusted off my old bouquet specs and started working on resurrecting bouquet with the latest technologies.

 These are the technologies that I am leveraging this time.